 What’s also important to note is that to help increase conversions for each of our blog posts, we use in-article CTAs that are contextual to the post.

 For example, if we were to write a post about best CRM tools, the post would have a CTA that says something to the effect of “Looking for a CRM tool for your small business?
 Try a free trial of X tool for 30 days, free.”

-Another thing to note is that the highest converting blog post also has the lowest level of traffic, but that post uses one of the highest intent frameworks: comparing competitive products.
-When we originally did keyword research for this comparison term, multiple SEO tools showed zero search volume behind the long-tail keyword.
+Another thing to note is that, as mentioned at the beginning of this article, the highest converting blog post also has the lowest traffic, but that post uses one of the highest intent frameworks: comparing competitive products.
+When we originally did keyword research for this comparison term, multiple SEO tools showed zero search volume behind this particular long-tail keyword.